billthan/BigWeather/README.md

-# BigWeather
+# BigWeather (Java, Windows)
 A interactive Windows application that will implement location based weather updates.
 Includes statistical analysis tools for weather over a range of dates.
 This project is ongoing planning and features are continually added/removed.

-As of recent:
+# Update US1.33 (Latest)
-Working on the API requests, fine tuning the parsing of JSON data and interpretation of information.
-Working on location tracking services to better enhance user experience.
+Implementing the functionality of ClimaCell into the HTMLRequest calls.
+This was implemented in anticipation that the DarkSky API is soon to be shut down in late 2021.